 PDFs are a hugely useful file format, especially as a means of securing a signature.
-Just in case you’re not sure how to do so effectively, let’s go over how you can digitally sign your PDF files.
+Just in case you’re not sure how to do so effectively, let’s go over how you can digitally sign a PDF file.

 Signing a PDF in Windows

 For this tip, we’re going to work under the assumption that you are doing so using Adobe Reader for Windows, as it is one of the most common options available.

 Getting started is as simple as opening the document that needs a signature in Adobe Reader and selecting the Sign option from the toolbar, or in the View menu dropdown.
 This will open the Fill & Sign panel, where you should click Place Signature.
 A new window will open, giving you four different options as to how to add your signature:

 - Type my signature

 - Use my webcam